Melomaniash/Frostware.Pipe/README.md

 # Frostware.Pipe
-A lightweight piping framework for C#
+A lightweight piping library for C#

 ## Table of contents
 * [Why Piping?](#why-piping)